Obmondo/kubeaid/argocd-helm-charts/strimzi-kafka-operator/charts/strimzi-kafka-operator/README.md

 See our [website](https://strimzi.io) for more details about the project.

 **!!!
 IMPORTANT !!!**

+* From Strimzi 0.44.0 on, we support only Kubernetes 1.25 and newer.
+  Kubernetes 1.23 and 1.24 are not supported anymore.
+* ZooKeeper support will be soon removed from Apache Kafka and Strimzi.
+  Currently, the last Strimzi version with ZooKeeper support is expected to be Strimzi 0.45.
+  Please plan your migration to KRaft (ZooKeeper-less Apache Kafka) accordingly.
+  Follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-kraft-mode-str) for more details.
+* Kafka Mirror Maker 1 support will be soon removed from Apache Kafka and Strimzi.
+  Currently, the last Strimzi version with Mirror Maker 1 support is expected to be Strimzi 0.45.
+  Please plan your migration to Mirror Maker 2 or another mirroring tool.
-Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is no longer possible.
+* Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is no longer possible.
   Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.

-**!!!
-IMPORTANT !!!**
-From Strimzi 0.36 on, we support only Kubernetes 1.21 and newer.
-Kubernetes versions 1.19 and 1.20 are no longer supported.

 ## Introduction